SfundoMhlungu/parserInjs/ReadMe.md

-# Learning to build a JavaScript compiler in JS
+# Learning to build a JavaScript parser in JS